NavigationContentFooter

 db_password = os.getenv('DB_PASSWORD')

-From the trigger event we can read the body of the SQS message, and use the passed URL to scrape the page for stats.
+From the trigger event we can read the body of the message, and use the passed URL to scrape the page for stats.

 def scrape_and_save_to_db(event):